MichAuto > Automotive Economic Indicators

 Lansing Michigan

-Advocate for our signature industry.
+Advocate for Michigan’s signature industry.

-MICHauto engages all levels of government in support of policies to maintain Michigan’s global automotive and mobility leadership.
+MichAuto engages all levels of government in support of policies to maintain Michigan’s global automotive and mobility leadership.

-See Our Legislative Priorities
+See Our Policy Priorities